PhotonicGluon/Photonic/README.md

 > [!IMPORTANT]
 > If you are setting up the devcontainer on a Windows machine, it is recommended to clone this project into WSL.
 Otherwise, file watching would not work as intended.

+## License

+The source code is released under the [MIT License](LICENSE).

+The blog posts' assets (including but not limited to the textual content, images, source codes, etc.) are released under the [Creative Commons Attribution 4.0 International License](LICENSE-BLOG).

+All other content are released under the same license as the source code.